ABOUT US

 If you want to learn the woodworking skills needed to complete the projects that you have always dreamed of doing, no matter your level of competence, then I can highly recommend Melbourne Woodworking Courses.
 It’s a fun place with great people!

-• Avatar Charles S ★★★★★ 10 months ago
+• Avatar Charles S ★★★★★ a year ago

 Rob Fabris is a fantastic tutor with a broad knowledge of traditional and contemporary woodworking techniques.
 With his assistance I have completed several … More different pieces.
 Friends and family are astounded by the quality of the output, particularly given I had very little experience with woodworking prior to joining Rob's class.

-• Avatar Ann Birrell ★★★★★ 10 months ago
+• Avatar Ann Birrell ★★★★★ a year ago

 Im one of Andrew Gibbs many loyal students.
 Whether teaching beginners or the most accomplished, Andrew offers expert, constructive teaching and has a … More great eye.
 He is also a kind man, thoughtful and with a good sense of humour.
 He sets the tone for a professional but happy morning, and I think we all feel like that!

-• Avatar Niall Henry ★★★★★ 10 months ago
+• Avatar Niall Henry ★★★★★ a year ago

 I joined a morning tutor group led by Bruce Moonie.
 I was a complete novice.
 Bruce took me through my initial project, a side table, helping me with techniques, … More design and the use of the right tools for the job.
 He also taught me how to fix my numerous mistakes.
 At all times the emphasis was on quality and safety.